sgmurphy/wordpress-plugins/ameliabooking/readme.txt

 * BugFix: Fixed issue with deleted employee description (text mode) on the new booking forms
 * BugFix: Fixed issue with wrong Events’ time on the Congratulations step on Event List 2.0
 * BugFix: Fixed issue with changing attendees’ status to approved on backend
-* Small bug fixes and stability improvements
+* Other small bug fixes and stability improvements

 V1.0.86
 * Small bug fixes and stability improvements